Tri-leaflet 'TRICARDIKS' heart valve

 Unique engineering design of ’Roscardioinvest’ valves has a wide range of advantages:

-- 'Tricardiks' valves are similar to natural ones.
-They have a tri-leaflet design, which ensures central blood flow with a decreased disturbance of blood because of steady movement of the leaflets.
+- 'Tricardiks' valves are conceptually similar to tricuspid natural ones.
+They have a tri-leaflet configuration, which ensures central blood flow with a decreased disturbance of blood because of steady movement of the leaflets.

 - 'Tricardiks' valves are designed to improve patient’s quality of life after implantation.
 This is achieved due to reduced consumption of anticoagulants by the patients, reduced noise, low blood haemolysis and the reduction of the need for re-implantations because of its high reliability.

 - 'Tricardiks' valves combine the best features of two types of heart valve prosthesis: the durability of mechanical valves and the improved flow characteristics of tissue valves.